Onkarsolanke83/C-20days-challenge/README.md

-i'm taking a challenge to learn coding everyday so i'll do coding everyday and maintain strike
+i'm taking a challenge to learn coding everyday so